PO007: Universal Screening in the Early Elementary Grades

 Description: Schools administer CBM-R and/or NWF for universal screening in the early grades despite evidence suggesting that word identification fluency (WIF) better predicts future reading achievement.
 The current study compared structured sight-word and decodable WIF probes and structured NWF probes with CBM-R and a norm-referenced test of reading achievement.
 Practitioners and researchers will learn which universal screener best predicts CBM-R and global reading achievement for students in first and second grade.

-Speaker(s): Stacy-Ann A. January, University of Georgia, Athens, GA; Scott P. Ardoin, University of Georgia, Athens, GA; Theodore Christ, University of Minnesota, Minneapolis, MN; Tanya L. Eckert, Syracuse University, Syracuse, NY
+Speaker(s): Stacy-Ann A. January, University of Nebraska-Lincoln, Lincoln, NE; Scott P. Ardoin, University of Georgia, Athens, GA; Theodore J. Christ, University of Minnesota, Minneapolis, MN; Tanya L. Eckert, Syracuse University, Syracuse, NY